Norihide Abe

-Norihide Abe (阿部 規秀, Abe Norihide) was a career officer and Lieutenant General in the Imperial Japanese Army who was the most senior Japanese officer killed in combat during the Second Sino-Japanese War.
+Norihide Abe (阿部 規秀, Abe Norihide) was a career officer and Lieutenant General in the Imperial Japanese Army who was the highest-ranking Japanese officer killed in combat during the Second Sino-Japanese War.

 Biography

-Abe was born in Nanawa Village, Kitatsugaru District, Aomori (present day city of Goshogawara, Aomori).
+Abe was born in Nanawa Village, Kitatsugaru District, Aomori (present-day city of Goshogawara, Aomori).
 He graduated from the Imperial Japanese Army Academy on May 31, 1907, and served in the IJA 32nd Infantry Regiment, the IJA 8th Division and on the staff of the IJA 18th Division.
-From April 11, 1932, to August 1, 1935, he was commandant of the Sendai Army Training School.
-He commanded the IA 32nd Infantry Regiment from August 1, 1935, to August 2, 1937, and was commander of the IJA 1st Infantry Brigade from August 2, 1937, to June 1, 1938.
-On June 1, 1938, he became commander of the 2nd Independent Mixed Brigade which was attached to the Mongolia Garrison Army.
+From April 11, 1932 to August 1, 1935, he was commandant of the Sendai Army Training School.
+He commanded the IA 32nd Infantry Regiment from August 1, 1935, to August 2, 1937, and was commander of the IJA 1st Infantry Brigade of the 1st Division, which was attached to the Kwantung Army in Japanese-occupied Manchuria, where he was promoted to Major General, from August 2, 1937 to June 1, 1939.
+On June 1, 1939, he became commander of the 2nd Independent Mixed Brigade, which was attached to the Mongolia Garrison Army of the Japanese North China Area Army, and was promoted to Lieutenant General on October 2, 1939.

-On October 26, 1939, he led 1500 men of the 2nd and 4th Regiments of the 2nd Independent Mixed Brigade out of its garrison at Kalgan south for an operation against the Chinese 120th Division of the Eighth Route Army under General He Long in Hebei Province.
+On October 26, 1939, Abe led 1500 men from the 2nd and 4th Regiments of the 2nd Independent Mixed Brigade out of its garrison at Kalgan south for a counterinsurgency operation against the Chinese 120th Division of the Communist Eighth Route Army under General He Long in Hebei Province.
 However, operations were quickly bogged down by the guerrilla warfare tactics employed by the Chinese, who made good use of the rugged terrain of the Taihang Mountains and were able to encircle the Japanese forces.
-In the afternoon of November 7, his camp headquarters was attacked by a mortar fired by Chinese guerrillas and Abe was severely wounded in the legs and abdomen.
+In the afternoon of November 7, his camp headquarters was attacked by a mortar shell fired by Chinese guerrillas and Abe was severely wounded in the legs and abdomen.
 Refusing to order a withdrawal, he died later that night of his injuries.
 Following Abe's death, Japanese reinforcement rescued the remainder of his command and forced the Eighth Route Army to retreat.

-Mao Tse-tung issued a telegram praising the 18-year old soldier, Le Erxi, who fired the mortar, and proclaimed him to be a hero of the ant-Japanese resistance.
-The mortar itself is listed as a national first-class cultural property and is displayed at the Military Museum of the Chinese People's Revolution in Beijing.
+After the battle, Mao Tse-tung personally issued a telegram praising the 18-year-old soldier Li Erxi (李二喜, 1920–2010), who fired the mortar, and proclaimed him to be a hero of the anti-Japanese resistance.
+The mortar itself is listed as a First-Class Cultural Artefact and is displayed at the Military Museum of the Chinese People's Revolution in Beijing.

 Abe was posthumously awarded the Grand Cordon of the Order of the Rising Sun.
-His grave is at the Tama Cemetery in Tokyo.
+His cremated ash was buried at the Tama Cemetery in Tokyo.